uulm-smart-sensing/sensing-plugin/README.md

 ## Working on iOS

-For the development of the iOS plaform code, which is written in Swift, we use Xcode.
+For the development of the iOS platform code, which is written in Swift, we use Xcode.
 In order for Xcode to recognize all dependencies and correctly set up the project structure, it is mandatory to open the `./example/ios/` directory with Xcode.

 ### Linting